 faqGroupLookupString: 1.
 Vaccine Safety

-The vaccines that have been authorized have been tested in large clinical trials with tens of thousands of volunteers to assess their safety.
+All authorized COVID-19 vaccines were tested in large clinical trials with tens of thousands of volunteers of different ages, races, and ethnicities to ensure their safety and effectiveness.
 The FDA, CDC, and ACIP have all evaluated the trial information and determined the vaccines to be safe, effective, and of high quality.
 These groups are continuing to monitor the safety of COVID-19 vaccines to make sure even very rare side effects are identified and appropriate precautions are taken.